Koxx3/minimo/WIRING.md

 # Power
 Tested on Dualtron Mini :
-- Current on 12V for SmartController : 80mA
+- Current on 5V for SmartController : 170 with BT to 190mA with wifi (peaks at 200mA)
 - Current on brake lights (throught SMD relay) : 80mA
 - Current out of DC-DC 12V with brake lights ON : 25mA
 - Current out of DC-DC 12V with all lights ON (brake + night lights) : 160mA